Spring Returns to the Land

-4. Do some color tests before painting if you wish.
+4. Do some color tests with acrylic paints before painting if you wish.
 I'm glad I did, since I ended up switching the order of two colors.

 5. Paint, letting the color blend slightly over the lines if you wish ( I did!).
 If you want super crisp edges, paint alternating stripes and let them dry before painting the rest.

 6. Using the pattern that I drew for transferring to the fabric, I planned out my stitching and embellishing a bit.
 In the past, I have rarely done this in such detail, but I became a partial convert while taking Kathy Shaw's online crazy quilt lessons, especially when it came to making templates for the seams.